Best Baby Kick Counter Apps in 2026

 What's good

-• Best overall pregnancy tracking app
+• Strong general pregnancy tracking app

 • Symptom logging includes fetal movement

-• Massive medically-reviewed content library
+• Large medically reviewed content library

-• 420M+ downloads, trusted platform
+• 420M+ downloads, widely used platform

 What's not

-• No dedicated timed kick counting feature
+• No dedicated timed kick-counting feature

 Why Fetal Movement Tracking Matters